Neuroendocrine Tumor of the Lung: Types of Treatment

 • Lobectomy.
 During this surgery, an entire lobe of a lung is removed.
 This surgery is the most common procedure for lung NETs.

 • Pneumonectomy.
 During this operation, an entire lung is removed.
 This surgery is often done if sleeve resection is not possible for a centrally located tumor.
+This type of surgery is more commonly performed on the left lung than the right lung because removing entire left lung has less impact on quality of life.

 • Lymph node dissection.
 Removal of the lymph nodes near the lungs is also common during surgery for a lung NET.
 Removing the lymph nodes is often required to be considered a complete surgical resection.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.
-Sometimes your doctor will recommend treatment after surgery that may include chemotherapy and/or radiation therapy (see below.)

 If surgery is not possible, it is called an “inoperable” or "unresectable" tumor.
 In these situations, the doctor will recommend another type of treatment.